 The persons have then been expected to perform musically, with the words sung in character and in costume.

-They have been expected to do so with their own selection of well rehearsed musicians.
+The performers have been expected to do so with their own selection of well-rehearsed musicians.

-The character of each principal performer has been expected to be placed in a historical context of the performer's own choosing.
+The character played by each principal performer has been expected to be placed in a historical context of the performer's own choosing.